domino-megan-engstrom/AI-Hub-Test/README.md

 #### Dockerfile Instructions
 Add Dockerfile instructions that a user will copy into the Dockerfile for their custom environment.

+#### Workspace Tools
+Specify which workspace IDEs are required for your project:
+Jupyter
+JupyterLab
+VSCode
+RStudio

 ### Hardware Requirements
 Does this template require any specific hardware, such as GPUs?
 If so, mention the requirements in detail.

 ### Other prerequisities
 Do any scripts need to be run after the project is created from the template?
+What are these scripts used for?
+Specify what each script does, and instructions for running it.
+Please make sure that the scripts are all included in the source code of the project (the repo you are creating using this template).

 ## Usage Instructions
 List step-by-step instructions for how to use a project created from this template